FBI seeking two Virginia Beach men in connection with armed grocery store robberies

-HAMPTON ROADS, Va. – Two Virginia Beach men are wanted on criminal charges in connection to a series of armed grocery store robberies in Virginia Beach and Chesapeake.
+HAMPTON ROADS, Va. - The FBI confirmed that Virginia Beach Police arrested one of two men they believe are connected to a series of armed grocery store robberies in Virginia Beach and Chesapeake.

+19-year-old Darrius Anthony Heuser-Whitaker has been taken into custody, while Devonta Le Edward Doyle, 22, is still being searched for, according to FBI officials.

 Doyle and Heuser-Whitaker are suspected of being involved in the following grocery store robberies: